Trendix-Creative-Apps/TwitterBundle/README.md

 5. Add also the routing configuration to your routing.yml:
 ````
 trendix_twitter:
-    resource: "@TrendixTwitterBundle/Controller/"
+    resource: "@TrendixTwitterBundle/Resources/config/routing.yml"
-    type:     annotation
     prefix:   /
 ````
-6. Add these four parameters to your parameters.yml with your twitter app data:, at "Keys and Access Tokens" tab:
+6. Add these five parameters to your parameters.yml with your twitter app data:, at "Keys and Access Tokens" tab:
 ````
 parameters:
     ...